olwend/jvm-cucumber/Documentation.md

 ```
 ## Project Setup

-Start a new project from the Maven template.
-You can use whatever options you'd prefer for these, so long as it's a Maven Java project.
+Clone this project
+_add instructions?_

-Then we'll want to add Cucumber via the pom.xml file.
+Then we'll want to add Cucumber and Junit via the pom.xml file.

 To do this you want to go onto the Maven repository:
 ```